 A transfer is considered a lateral transfer when it is a transfer to the same job at a different location or to the same level job in the same or a different department.
 If you are applying for a higher level job, it will be considered a job promotion rather than a transfer.

-At smaller companies, the process may be less formal and you may need to discuss your interest in transferring with management.
+At smaller companies, the process may be less formal and you may need to discuss with management your interest in transferring.

 Tips for Transferring Jobs at Your Company

 Whether you are relocating or considering a change from one functional area to another, it often can be done within the same firm.
 That's because you will bring valuable company and industry knowledge with you that an outsider wouldn't possess.
 An added element of your appeal can be your reputation as a hardworking and competent employee.
 It can remove some of the hiring uncertainty involved with bringing in a new worker from the outside.